urshzzxx/100-days-of-code/log.md

 **Today's Progress:** I skipped one day because I was really bad with time management but today I finished the exercises practicing jQuery and made a codepen.io account!
 I'm excited for my first Front-End Development Project.

 **Thoughts:** I thought jQuery was fun, I liked the how the lesson ended with the "hinge" animation.
 It was a nice dramatic touch. jQuery doesn't seem that complicated but I feel like I need to go over it a few times to fully understand and grasp it.
 I don't think I would know what to do/use if I was given a task on my own to use jQuery.

+## Day 6: July 3, 2017

+**Today's Progress:** I worked on the tribute page with just vanilla CSS on codepen.io.
+It's still a work in progress.
+I'm going to pretend that I'm making an actual page for a client.

+**Thoughts:** I had a little bit of trouble getting started because I do this thing where I freeze and am like, "...what do I do?!" but I got it together and created the HTML skeleton and everything started falling into place.
+I definitely need to sketch out my ideas and look for inspiration to help me execute my vision in the beginning stages of web development.

+## Day 7: July 4, 2017

+**Today's Progress:** I made some more progress on the tribute page.
+It's a tribute for Tame Impala.
+I'm going to create multiple pages so that it's an actual responsive website.
+Tame Impala is my pretend client!

+**Thoughts:** I'm not comfortable using Bootstrap but I have to practice it a bit more to get used to the framework.
+I got frustrated with trying to hide the bullet points in my unordered list but I googled what I needed.
+It took some time but I played around with the code and it worked!
+I didn't nearly spend as much time as I should have on the page though.
+I'm also very comfortable using the git commands in terminal now!

+## Day 8: July 5, 2017

+**Today's Progress:**

+**Thoughts:**